 Join the nation-wide call to stop fraud politician and government spending by sending your letter to key politicians across the country calling for stronger spending laws, stronger spending watchdogs, and higher penalties for fraud spenders.

-The federal Conservatives are moving to weaken the truth-in-spending watchdog Parliamentary Budget Officer (PBO), no province or territory even has a PBO, and across the country the Auditor General spending watchdogs are mostly toothless lapdogs.
+The federal truth-in-spending watchdog Parliamentary Budget Officer (PBO) is missing key powers, no province or territory even has a PBO, and across the country the Auditor General spending watchdogs are mostly toothless lapdogs.

 The key problems that the AGs across Canada, and the federal PBO, cannot currently prevent because of lack of independence, weak mandates, or lack of resources or powers, are as follows:

 - government spending can violate rules for years before an AG finds out;

 - spending by most politicians on their office budgets can break every rule because such spending is not fully audited by an AG or anyone else (except in Nova Scotia, and in Newfoundland and Labrador, where AG audits led to criminal charges against some politicians);

 - government advertising can often be propaganda for the ruling party (as it has been federally since 2008 as it has increased at an alarming rate – although Ontario at least gives the AG the power to reject government ads leading up to an election);

 - the federal government can easily thwart attempts by the PBO to produce an accurate report on the actual cost of any government initiative, simply by refusing to provide, or delaying release of, key information;